ParameterSoftware/TritonEngine/README.md

-The LEAK Game Engine
+The Triton Engine
 =============

 ##Description

-The main goal of this project is to create a game engine that is open source, both advanced and easy to use and free.
-If you would like to help, please follow the guidelines below.
+The goal is to create an open-source cross-platform game engine which is written in modules, most of which only require the util module.

 ##Plans